QuintSys/NUnit.Extensions/README.md

 Installation
 ------------

-To install RouteTester, run the following command in the Package Manager Console:
+To install Quintsys.NUnit.Extensions, run the following command in the Package Manager Console:

     PM> Install-Package Quintsys.NUnit.Extensions